ksgriggs/homelab/README.md

 # Homelab

 This will eventually have more in it.
 I'm just starting to build a homelab using K3s.
 I was inspired by [Mischa van den Burg](https://github.com/mischavandenburg).
+Check out his [YouTube](https://www.youtube.com/@mischavandenburg) page.

 ## Cluster Provisioning